lacework-alliances/amazon-security-lake/README.md

 ![CloudWatch](https://user-images.githubusercontent.com/6440106/200621487-1588221c-ceb0-4e44-b587-9ede48dfdd28.png)

 #### Security Findings Event Troubleshooting
-If there are issues with Lacework Security Alerts being transformed to OCSF and AWS Moose, investigate the Lambda function _<stack-name>-LaceworkEventSetupFunction-xxxx_.
+If there are issues with Lacework Security Alerts being transformed to OCSF and AWS Moose, investigate the Lambda function _stack-name_-LaceworkEventSetupFunction-_xxxx_.
 It transforms Lacework Security alerts into OCSF Security Findings format and delivers these in Parquet file format to the AWS Moose S3 bucket.
 To investigate any issues, use the following steps:

 1. Go to Lambda in your AWS management console.
-2. Find the Lambda function with the name _<stack-name>-LaceworkMooseEventFunction-xxxx_.
+2. Find the Lambda function with the name _stack-name_-LaceworkMooseEventFunction-_xxxx_.
 3. Click the **Monitor** tab.
 4. Click the button **View logs in CloudWatch** to launch CloudWatch into a new tab.
 5. View the **Log stream** debug for errors.